jumpingrivers/optiRum/README.md

 [![CRAN downloads](https://cranlogs.r-pkg.org/badges/optiRum)](https://cran.rstudio.com/package=optiRum)

 ## About
-optiRum is a growing package of utilities created by Optimum Credit Ltd's analysts.
+optiRum is a stable package of utilities created by Optimum Credit Ltd's analysts.
 It is designed to provide convenience functions, standards, and useful snippets.
 Optimum Credit derives significant value from the R platform and associated community, so non-commercially sensitive functionality is made available in the spirit of reciprocity.

 ## Installation
 The latest stable version of the package is available on CRAN, and you can get the latest development version by running: